DOI-USGS/cdi-software-tutorials-2025/git-basics/README.md

    1. What is Git?
    2. What is GitLab and GitHub?
    3. Use cases
-   4. Mental model of git
+   4. Mental model of Git
       1. philosophical questions, e.g. what should be commited or not?
       2. Git history - squash commits, commit --amend (and when this is OK or not)
-   5. Overview of the forking workflow so they know what we're aiming for, even though we're focusing on local git commands
+   5. Overview of the forking workflow so they know what we're aiming for, even though we're focusing on local Git commands
 2. [Git reference commands](./pages/git-help-and-config.md)
    1. git help
    2. git config - brief intro (set username...)

 Examples for hands on work / exercises
---> which topics are most important in case we run out of time (e.g. git stash less important than branch/merge/rebase) --> markdown doc for each exercise, with relevant git diagrams or other materials, etc. (this is a test... may organize) --> it may be useful to have mini-lectures between exercises for more background information
+--> which topics are most important in case we run out of time (e.g. git stash less important than branch/merge/rebase) --> markdown doc for each exercise, with relevant Git diagrams or other materials, etc. (this is a test... may organize) --> it may be useful to have mini-lectures between exercises for more background information

 1. [Initialization or cloning and basic settings](./pages/git-going.md)